 The plane touched down at Hamad International Airport (DOH), Doha by the Persian Gulf exactly on-time.
 My connecting flight, however, was at 9:00 AM (Qatar local time) and there was enough time to waste if you understand my meaning.
 ‘The Qatar airways 1303 A330-300’ said the flight information display system ‘is delayed’; perhaps it was yet to return from its previous trip.
 The Sun was, by that time, starting to rise in the eastern sky and the silhouettes of huge structures were visible across the narrow gulf, to the east, while darkness yet shrouded the west.

 I spent most of my time strolling inside the airport terminal, from store to store, with only a camera in my hand.
 I was fortunate, I would say, to spot a Mclaren MP14-12C (one of my favourites) at a luxury watch outlet.
-When I went to have a closer look, a man standing next to the car said ‘You can use the camera if you want to‘.
-I knew, by looks of him, that he was a European (a German, I guessed).
-I asked him about the exhibit.
-‘The airport is holding a raffle to win exotic cars‘ he said ‘minimum buy-in is 900 Riyal’, and smiled at me graciously.
+When I went to have a closer look, a man in tuxedo welcomed me graciously in Arabic.
+I knew, by looks of him, that he was a European (a German, I guessed); I and asked him about the exhibit.
+‘The airport is holding a raffle to win exotic cars‘ he said, ‘minimum buy-in is 900 Riyal,’ and smiled back.
 He looked puzzled at my bewildered gaze as if I had never seen an exotic before (that was true).
 Meanwhile, he was also attending to other potential dealers who looked as intrigued as I was; that’s when the announcement shook me from my bewilderment.
 I knew that I was getting late and tried to find my way back to the lounge.
 It was 7:10 AM already and I received my boarding pass at the transfer counter at Terminal 1, Concourse B on my return.
-I had seen enough of the Arabian peninsula in just one visit and it was a perfect start for the adventures that were to follow.
+I had seen enough of the Arabian peninsula in just one visit and it was a perfect start to the adventures that were to follow.

 I boarded the airport shuttle bus (Mid-sized bus, as they call it) outside the main terminal to El Maadi (closest drop-off point to Giza) from where I had to take a local taxi covering 12 more kilometres before reaching my hotel.
 In fact, the so-called shuttle bus was just a shared minivan.